SweeperAA/caravel_skywater130_decred_miner/README.md

 ### Register File

 A small number of registers are provided at the register_bank level and accessed via the SPI interface.
-Read/write operations can operate on different data (see R/W field).
+Read/write operations operate on different data (see R/W field).
 A register window is used to interface with registers at the hash_macro level.
 ```
 register_bank
 0x00  RW  Macro address